exercism/configlet/README.md

 1. Edit the exercise `.meta/config.json` file as desired.
    For example, add yourself to the `authors` array.
 1. Run `configlet sync --tests include -u -e foo` to create a `.meta/tests.toml` file with every test included.
-1. View that `.meta/tests.toml` file, and add `include = false` to any test case that the exercise will not implement.
+1. View that `.meta/tests.toml` file, and add `include = false` to any test case that the exercise won't implement.
 1. Implement the tests for the exercise to match those included in `.meta/tests.toml`.
 1. Add the other required files.